taosdata/grafanaplugin/dashboards/TDinsightV3.md

 - **DNodes/MNodes/VGroups/VNodes Alive Percent**: The ratio of the number of alive/total for each resource.
 - **Measuring Points Used**: The number of measuring points(no data available in the community version, healthy by default).
-- **Grants Expire Time**: the expiration time of the enterprise version (no data available for the community version, healthy by default).

 ### DNodes Status